mnapoli/externals/README.md

 ## Setup via docker

+Note: this is obsolete and will likely not work.

 - clone the repository
 - run `docker-compose up`
 - run `docker-compose run cli php /var/task/console db --force` to initialize the database